Mountain Protocol

 balanceOf(account) = shares[account] * rewardMultiplier

-shares - map of user account shares.
+shares - map of account share of the total supply.
 Every time USDM is minted or burnt, it is converted to shares and added/deducted and assigned to user's balance.

-rewardMultiplier - is the sum of daily addRewardMultiplier, accruing yield daily for users.
+rewardMultiplier - is the sum of daily addRewardMultiplier, accruing daily for users.

 Rebasing example